Gran Premio Italia 2020–21 (Italian Grand Prix of Figure Skating)

 The Gran Premio Italia was a four-event grand prix competition for Italian skaters, as well as invited foreign skaters based in Italy.
 Skaters were selected to appear at either one or two events, and the highest scoring skaters qualified for the final.
 Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and junior and senior ice dance.

 Competitions

-On the 7th November 2020, the FISG announced that the second stage had been postponed until January 2021, making it the fourth stage of the Gran Premio.
+On 7 November 2020, the FISG announced that the second stage had been postponed until January 2021, making it the fourth stage of the Gran Premio.

 Preliminary Assignments

 The preliminary assignments were announced by the FISG on October 7, 2020.